Promoting the collections of an academic library

 Testing and Evaluation Plan

-The three card designs will be posted on the university website for a test period lasting one semester.
-During this time, we will monitor and compare the number of clicks each card receives, student interaction rates, and borrow requests for the collections to evaluate their effectiveness.
+The three card designs are now available on the university website for a test period.
+During this time, we are monitoring and comparing the number of clicks each card receives, student interaction rates, and borrow requests for the collections to evaluate their effectiveness.